THE ULTIMATE THREE-DAY GUIDE TO VISITING LONDON

 Visit the Queen

-On your last day in the British capital, you have to fit in a visit to the amazing Buckingham Palace home to Queen Elizabeth II.
+On your last day in the British capital, you have to visit the amazing Buckingham Palace home to Queen Elizabeth II.
 The best time to visit is in the morning, start out your journey by wandering through the picturesque Hyde Park and timing your arrival at Buckingham Palace for 10.30 am.

 You’ll want to be there at that time to get a good spot to watch the changing of the guard which happens daily at 10.45 am.
 It lasts around 45 minutes and is free to watch but is a great spectacle, especially if you’re travelling from overseas.